Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Introduction

 To evaluate our system, we deploy Beyond-Voice on a development board with similar hardware settings with Amazon Echo Dot 2, one of the most popular smart home assistant devices.
 Using this prototype, we conducted a user study with 11 users, providing a total of 64 minutes of data, which are carefully selected hand motions that expressively cover the movements of all finger joints.
 Before the user study, we pre-trained a model using curriculum learning with 40 minutes of data from two researchers excluded from the user study.
 The system average MAE is 16.47mm (median 14.57mm) in the user-independent study.
 Hence the system can perform hand tracking without any training data from a new user.
 If adding two minutes of data from a new user for adaptive training, the MAE can further decrease to 10.36mm (median 9.72mm) in a user-adaptive evaluation.
-Finally, we demonstrate that the system can reconstruct new intuitive hand poses, such as zoom-in and sign language that are not part of the pre-training.
+Ultimately, we showcase the system's capability to reconstruct common hand poses, including zooming in with the thumb and index finger and executing sign language gestures as seamlessly supported downstream applications.